saastechacademy/foundation/udm/intermediate/activity-design-cdp.md

 # Design Customer Data Platform and Create mapping with Shopify Customer API.

 Learning objectives
+* Design Customer Data Model, with UDM foundation
 * Read API documentation, and develop application using it.
-* Design Data Model, with UDM foundation
 * Document solution before starting to code.

 You are part of a team developing CDP.
 You are assigned three tasks.